zooaRchGUI/zooaRchGUI/README.md

 1. Install R by downloading the latest version from the Cromprehensive R Archive Network (CRAN) https://www.r-project.org/.
 2. To make coding easier, you might also want to download RStudio from https://www.rstudio.com/products/RStudio/#Desktop.

+#### Install necessary external software
+Before installing zooaRchGUI, **make sure** the following are installed in your Macintosh/Windows/Linux machines:

+1. Apple Macintosh machines **NEED** to have XQuartz installed, download from	https://www.xquartz.org/

+2. Download and install "JAGS 4.2", **it is necessary** for installation and Bayesian computations, for your particular operating system from the download section in http://mcmc-jags.sourceforge.net/

 #### Install the *zooaRchGUI* package
-1. Prior to installing the zooaRchGUI package, please make sure you have the following programs installed in your Apple/Windows/Linux machines:
-    a.
-Apple Macintosh machines NEED to have XQuartz installed, download from	https://www.xquartz.org/
-    b.
-Please download and install "JAGS", necessary for Bayesian computations, for your particular operating system from the download section in http://mcmc-jags.sourceforge.net/
-2. Now that you have these installed, start up R or RStudio.
+1. Now that you have these installed, start up R or RStudio.
-3. There are several ways to install the latest version of zooaRchGUI:
+2. There are several ways to install the latest version of zooaRchGUI:

     a.
 Directly from CRAN:
     ```{r, eval=FALSE,echo=TRUE}